syamdanda/jsonbase/README.md

 ## Versioning

+*	Added getRecordsBySearch API in 0.0.9 on 01.Jul.2020
+*	Documentation and issue fixes in 0.0.8 on 30.Jun.2020
+*	Added documentation in 0.0.7 on 29.Jun.2020
-Current stable version is 0.0.5 which is released on 27.Jun.2020
+*	Current stable version is 0.0.5 which is released on 27.Jun.2020

 ## Authors